AI Transformation Is Failing to Deliver Profitable Growth—and It’s a Leadership Problem

 - 5 min read

 And that’s the problem.
-That's when new competition is taking your place.
+That's when new competition is looking for the opportunity to take your place.

-Most leaders don’t fully understand the power of enterprise-wide AI—not because they’re uninformed, but because they’re using yesterday’s mental leadership models to navigate a new terrain.
+Feedback also tells me that, most leaders don’t fully understand the power of enterprise-wide AI.
+Not because they’re uninformed, but because they’re using yesterday’s mental leadership models to navigate a new terrain.
 They struggle with enterprise AI because they view it as just tech, not a systemic shift in business strategy.
-In most cases, small projects on the edge of the business lead to failed pilots due to poor strategy considerations, data issues, and insufficient governance, resulting in stalled adoption, legal implications, and wasted investment.
+In most cases, small projects on the edge of the business lead to failed pilots due to poor strategy considerations, data issues, and insufficient governance, resulting in stalled adoption, legal implications, and wasted investments.

-It’s the definition of failure—and leaders don’t know what to do about it.
+It’s the definition of failure—and most leaders don’t know what to do about it.

 When that shift happens, AI stops being an experiment and starts becoming how the company competes.
+You accellerate relevant businesss innovation.
 You automate what never should have required human attention.
 You augment the decisions that drive performance—not just the dashboards that describe it.
 You adapt services, pricing, and execution in near real time.
 Consistently, across the enterprise, not in isolated pockets.

 That’s the bar.
 And it’s not what I see in most companies right now.